Staff

 Owner, Business Director

 (Bio written by Ms. Kathy.)
 Let me tell you about my husband, Steve.
 A man of many talents, he is an amazing singer and artist.
-During our 45 year marriage, Steve has walked beside me every step of the way helping to make my dreams become reality.
+During our 48-year marriage, Steve has walked beside me every step of the way helping to make my dreams become reality.
 In 1996, Steve’s dream of a college education became a reality when he earned the Associate of Arts Degree from Odessa College.
 While I spend my time teaching students at West Texas Music Academy, Steve Lollar fulfills the duties of business manager.
 Making my dreams come true yet again, Steve takes care of financial matters, new student interviews, and all the business and logistical aspects of the Academy.
-If you’ve ever been to WTMA, you will know that Steve is the happy greeter at the door and he will make you feel like the most important person in the world.
+If you’ve ever been to WTMA, you will know that Steve is the happy greeter at the door, and he will make you feel like the most important person in the world.
 Because of his lifetime of management experience, West Texas Music Academy has become a reality.

 Connor Leggett

-Guitar Teacher
+Guitar and Bass Guitar Teacher

 Connor Leggett graduated from Midland Classical Academy in 2010.
 Throughout his grade school and high school years, Connor studied both guitar and piano.
 He went on to Texas Tech University where he earned his Bachelor of Music in Music Education Degree in December 2014.
 Connor has served as a guitar teacher at Ector Middle School in Odessa.
 In addition to his teaching, Connor serves as guitarist and music assistant at the Christian Church of Midland.